Salian Franks: The campaign of Julian in 358 AD

+Possible continuation

 From the first half of the fifth century onwards, a group of Franks pushed south west through the boundary of the Roman inhabited Silva Carbonaria and expanded their territory to the Somme in northern France.
-These Franks, headed by a certain Chlodio, conquered an area which included Turnacum (the modern Belgian city of Tournai) and Cameracum (the modern French city of Cambrai).
+These Franks, headed by a Frankish king named Chlodio, conquered an area which included Turnacum (the modern Belgian city of Tournai) and Cameracum (the modern French city of Cambrai).
 According to Lanting & van der Plicht (2010), this probably happened in the period 445–450.
-Chlodio is never referred to as Salian, only Frankish, and his origins unclear.
-He is said by Gregory of Tours (II.9) to have launched his attack on Tournai through the Carbonaria Silva from a fort named Dispargum, which was in "Thuringia".
-The most common interpretations of these names are neither in Salian Batavia nor in Toxandria.
+Chlodio is never referred to as Salian, only Frankish, and his origins remain unclear.
+He is said by Gregory of Tours (II.9) to have launched his attack on Tournai through the Carbonaria Silva in present day Belgium, from a nearby fort on the other side of the forest named Dispargum.

 In 451, Chlodio's opponent Flavius Aëtius, de facto ruler of the Western Roman Empire, called upon his Germanic allies on Roman soil to help fight off an invasion by Attila's Huns.
-Franks answered the call and fought in the battle of the Catalaunian Fields in a temporary alliance with Romans and Visigoths, which de facto ended the Hunnic threat to Western Europe.
+Franks answered the call and fought in the battle of the Catalaunian Fields in a temporary alliance with Romans and Visigoths, which temporarily ended the Hunnic threat to Western Europe.

-The Notitia dignitatum listing Roman military units in the 5th century mentions the Salii iuniores Gallicani based in Hispania, the Salii seniores based in Gaul.
-There is also record of a numerus Saliorum.

-While their relationship to Chlodio is uncertain, Childeric I and his son Clovis I, who gained control over Roman Gaul were said to be related, and the legal code they published for the Romance speaking country between the Loire and the Silva Carbonaria, a region the Franks later called Neustria, was called the Salic law.
+While their relationship to Chlodio is uncertain, Childeric I and his son Clovis I, who gained control over Roman Gaul were said to be related to him.
 Their dynasty, the Merovingians, were named after Childeric's father Merovech, whose birth was associated with supernatural elements.
+The earliest known legal code was called the Salic law and it applied to the Romance speaking country between the Loire and the Silva Carbonaria, a region the Franks later called Neustria.
 Childeric and Clovis were described as Kings of the Franks, and rulers of the Roman province of Belgica Secunda.
-Clovis became the absolute ruler of a Germanic kingdom of mixed Galloroman-Germanic population in 486.
+Clovis became the overall ruler of a new kingdom of mixed Galloroman and Germanic populations in 486.
 He consolidated his rule with victories over the Gallo-Romans and all the other Frankish tribes and established his capital in Paris.
-After he had beaten the Visigoths and the Alemanni, his sons drove the Visigoths to Spain and subdued the Burgundians, Alemanni and Thuringians.
+After he had defeated the Visigoths and the Alemanni, his sons drove the Visigoths to Spain and subdued the Burgundians, Alemanni and Thuringians.
 After 250 years of this dynasty, marked by internecine struggles, a gradual decline occurred.
 The position in society of the Merovingians was taken over by Carolingians, who came from a northern area around the river Meuse in what is now Belgium and the southern Netherlands.